- Two days’ workshop will take place in Mumbai with renowned Industry experts

-IEEMA and IESA are working closely to help create awareness about this growing opportunity so that Indian manufacturers can evaluate their existing capabilities to be part of global supply chain for energy storage ecosystem.
-Also, some of the companies may be able to diversify and develop new manufacturing capabilities considering the tremendous scope for growth.
+IEEMA and IESA are working closely to help create awareness about this growing opportunity, so that Indian manufacturers can evaluate their existing capabilities to be part of global supply chain for energy storage ecosystem.
+Also, some of the companies, may be able to diversify and develop new manufacturing capabilities considering the tremendous scope for growth.
 This could also create export opportunities for other growing markets such as MENA, Africa and Southeast Asia for Indian companies.

 Mr. Shreegopal Kabra President IEEMA opines, “There is a large opportunity emerging in electric vehicle and changing infrastructure space in India.
 Indian companies should grab this opportunity to enter into new business verticals to create a large sustainable energy storage market.
-With the development of local ecosystem and skill training, energy storage will continue to have accelerated adoption in India in coming years.
+With development of local ecosystem and skill training, energy storage will continue to have accelerated adoption in India in coming years.
 This should also help companies who are considering setting up manufacturing in India.”

 Dr. Rahul Walawalkar, Executive Director, Indian Energy Storage Alliance (IESA) & Vice Chair, Global Energy Storage Alliance (GESA) says, “India is already being considered as amongst the top 3 markets for advanced energy storage after China and USA.
 In recent past, India has missed the manufacturing opportunity while adopting technology transitions such as cellular telephones and solar energy.
-But we still have time to build a world-class manufacturing infrastructure for advanced energy storage.
+But we still have time to build a world class manufacturing infrastructure for advanced energy storage.
 IESA has set a vision of making India a global hub for manufacturing of advanced energy storage systems by 2022.
-In this context, IESA and IEEMA are hosting a 2-day energy storage master class for Indian companies looking to diversify in energy storage.”
+In this context, IESA and IEEMA are hosting a 2 day energy storage master class for Indian companies looking to diversify in energy storage.”